 and companies seeking funding online:

-- Introduce us to the founder-leader by posting a brief entrepreneurial biography using the Forum “Founders Parade” category of our course blog.
+- Author: Introduce us to the founder-leader by posting a brief entrepreneurial biography using the Forum “Founders Parade” category of our course blog.
 As this will be curated content, please make sure that you’ve also got the Pulses and Ratings activated, and the discussion Comments deactivated, for your post.
 The biography should include most of the following information:

 - founder-leader name, title & photograph